cooldsachin/jenkins-k8s-demo/README.md

   2. It will ask to install plugin for cloud template - go to manage plugin and install Kubernetes plugin.

   3. Once install go to configure cloud and configure k8s and its pod template.
-(Watch my Youtube video for configuration steps)
+(Watch my Youtube video for configuration steps - https://www.youtube.com/watch?v=laAAzdw11dA)

 C. Configure service account to authenticate Gcloud using Jenkins
    1. Create service account in gcloud with proper role permissions - (IAM -> Service account)